liemeilla/Notification_SVC/README.md

 # Notification Service

-This service is a RESTful API intended for sending notification particularly payment notification to the certail url specified by customer.
+This service is a RESTful API intended for sending notification particularly payment notification to the certain url specified by customer.
 Mainly this service has APIs such as :

 - Generate API Key
 - Register Notification URL